I've been retired now a few years and am an Emeritus Professor. I can still be reached at my Ithaca College email address of email@example.com

 Social and Cultural Foundations of Education; Education and Society; Culture and Community in Education and Teaching; and Education for Social Change.

-My most recent research project is an interview study with parents of African American youth about their experiences with issues of race and racism in school.
+A research project I completed in the years just before retiring focused on interviews with parents of African American youth about their experiences with issues of race and racism in school.
 In 2008-09 I conducted the interviews, in 2009-10 I did a number of workshops with local teachers based on preliminary findings, and in 2011-12 I presented papers about the study at a number of national conferences.

 In 2010-2011 I was the faculty advisor for a student led, Dana Foundation funded project in which a research team of IC ALANA (African, Latino, Asian and Native American) students interviewed other IC ALANA students about their experiences with issues of race, racism, and bias on campus and in the Ithaca community.
 The purpose of the study was to document and develop greater awareness and understanding of these experiences in order to help the college and Ithaca create a more welcoming, supportive, and empowering environment for ALANA members of our community.
 The students presented this research at the National Conference of Undergraduate Research, 2011, and on campus.

-I'm also a former board member and vice-president of Ithaca's Southside Community Center, where, among other things, I assisted as a grant writer and program developer to help create a recording studio program for youth of limited resources.
-I was a member of the site council/advisory board for Beverly J. Martin Elementary School in Ithaca; a co-presenter and designer of an Ithaca City School District staff development workshop series titled, "Closing the Education Gap Now;" a co-director and primary grant writer of the Community Unity Multicultural Music Education Program; a co-director of a conference at Ithaca College, "Creating Culturally Affirming Education for Students of Color: Integrating the Performing Arts and Academics"; a board member of The Learning Web, a community-based apprenticeship and service learning program for youth; and a member of the steering committee of the Village at Ithaca, another community-based organization dedicated to addressing the achievement gap in Ithaca.
+I'm currently a member of the board/boosters group for the College Discovery Program, a program run out of the Ithaca Youth Bureau for the purpose of providing full year support and guidance starting in the 6th grade and following through high school graduation, for youth from groups underrepresented in higher education.
+The program serves a very diverse group of students and their families, and it and has a success rate of 80%.
+I'm also a recently past President of the Board of the Center for Transformative Action, an organization affiliated with Cornell University that provides support services and non-profit status for 25 innovative social entrepreneurship projects working to address important social/environmental issues.
+I was a board member and vice-president of Ithaca's Southside Community Center for ten years, where, among other things, I assisted as a grant writer and program developer to help create a recording studio program for youth of limited resources.
+And, I've been a member of the site council/advisory board for Beverly J. Martin Elementary School, Ithaca's most diverse elementary school; a co-presenter and designer of an Ithaca City School District staff development workshop series titled, "Closing the Education Gap Now;" a co-director and primary grant writer of the Community Unity Multicultural Music Education Program; a co-director of a conference at Ithaca College, "Creating Culturally Affirming Education for Students of Color: Integrating the Performing Arts and Academics"; a board member of The Learning Web, a community-based apprenticeship and service learning program for youth; and, in its early years, a member of the steering committee of the Village at Ithaca, another community-based organization dedicated to addressing the achievement gap in Ithaca.

 SELECTED PUBLICATIONS & PRESENTATIONS